RACSEL/IPS-national-backend/README.md

 Check access to the browser by navigating to `http://localhost:8082`

-#### Converting local terminologies to FHIR (Connectathon 2024)
+### Converting local terminologies to FHIR (Connectathon 2024)

-An XLSX template was designed to facilitate the creation of the necessary terminology artifacts.
-The XLS template provides a mechanism to load local terminologies and map to SNOMED CT, ICD-10 or ICD-11, as required.
+An [XLSX sepreadsheet](./fhir-terminology/Subsets_Conectathon_Template.xlsx) is provided as a template to facilitate the creation of the necessary terminology artifacts for the connectathon.
+The spreadsheet provides a mechanism to load local terminologies and mas to SNOMED CT, ICD-10 or ICD-11, as required.

-Run transformation script:
+For this exercise, connectathon participants should edit the spreadheet, entering values for any local codes used on their system that matches the refence list of the RACSEL connectathon.
+This spreadsheet will be converted in FHIR resources using a [custom conversion script](./fhir-terminology/racsel-convert-xlsx-to-fhir.py) provided in this project.
+All the necessary files are available in the [Terminoloy folder](./fhir-terminology/).
+All the edits should be performed on the [template spreassheet](./fhir-terminology/Subsets_Conectathon_Template.xlsx), the test data files are only provided for validation purposes.

+To run transformation script you need to have [Python installed in your computer](https://www.python.org/downloads/).
+To execute the conversion use this command (the Python executable can be named python3, python or py depending on your setup):

     python3 racsel-convert-xlsx-to-fhir.py Subsets_Conectathon_Test_Data.xlsx